-Jonathan Michael launched JM School of Tailoring Design at 24 through participating in the Business Development Center’s entrepreneurial training program
+Jonathan Michael launched JM School of Design and Business at 24 through participating in the Business Development Center’s entrepreneurial training program

 1. How did the Business Development Center’s (BDC) entrepreneurial training classes help you start your business and journey as an entrepreneur?